kingbode/Stocks_Prices_Tracker/README.md

 - added stocks.json file to store the stocks symbols and names and functions
 - updated the functions library "priceTrackerV8.py" with functions:

-   updated the function "update_stock_price_json_file" to show the stock price status (up or down) and the percentage of change
+   updated the function "update_stock_price_json_file" to show the stock price status (up or down) and the percentage of change. added get_stocks_data function to get the stocks symbols and names from stocks.json file